marcelinalinaa/marcelinalinaa/README.md

 ## Hi, I’m Marcelina 👋

 - 👀 I’m interested in data analytics and machine learning.
-- 🌱 I’m currently learning about Natural Language Processing.
+- 🌱 I’m currently learning about Natural Language Processing for my thesis project.
 - 📫 Reach me through [LinkedIn](linkedin.com/in/marcelina-ang) for any discussions or collaboration!
 <!---
 marcelinalinaa/marcelinalinaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.